-I am a Staff Tutor in the School of Psychology, co-managing the Associate Lecturer team in the South East.
+I am a Staff Tutor in the School of Psychology and Counselling, co-managing the Associate Lecturer team in the South East.
 I started tutoring with the Open University in 2008.

 I completed my degree and PhD at Keele University before working as a Postdoctoral Research Fellow at the University of Kent.
 I then returned to Keele as a Lecturer in Social Psychology.
 More recently, I was the Head of Curriculum for Psychology at AQA, which is the largest exam board for AS/A-level psychology.
 In this role I supported teachers across the country and also worked with relevant stakeholders including the BPS and several universities.

 My teaching experience is broad.
-In addition to teaching undergraduate and postgraduate psychology, I have also taught AS/A-level psychology.
-I am a Fellow of the Higher Education Academy and a registered practitioner.
+In addition to teaching undergraduate and postgraduate psychology, I have also taught IB and AS/A-level psychology.
+I am a Senior Fellow of the Higher Education Academy.

 Betts, L.R. & Elder T.J.
 (2012).
 The role of social identity threat in determining intergroup trust.
 In B.R Curtis (Eds.), Psychology of trust.
 Nova, pp. 53-74.